aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/StealItem.md

 ## Steal conditions
 Here are all the conditions needed for the enemy party member to actually steal:

-- Either always is true or `commandsuccess` is false
+- Either always is true or `commandsuccess` is false (didn't blocked, ignores FRAMEONE)
 - `items[0]` contains at least one standard item
 - The enemy party member doesn't already have a `holditem`